 Ureaplasma urealyticum is a genital mycoplasma that colonises the genital tract and produces infection.
 The infection itself is highly contagious, and is spread by blood, saliva, needles, and air.
 The symptoms for this condition aren't necessarily noticeable, which therefore means that many individuals with ureaplasma, don't realise they are infected.

 The principal cause of ureaplasma is the result of the spread of an infectious agent by an infected person to their partner through sexual contact, saliva, blood transfusions, air, needles or blood.

 Ureaplasma is extremely contagious, and is most often spread through sexual contact and unprotected sex with multiple partners.
 In more extreme cases, you can become infected if you touch an infected person's nose or eye secretions, or if an infected person coughs in your face.

-If you test positive for ureaplasma, we recommend that you take an online consultation to determine which prescription treatment is right for you.
-Once you have completed the online consultation, our doctor will thoroughly assess your condition and determine which treatments are best suited for you.
-When you've made your choice, a prescription will be issued and our pharmacy will dispatch your medication for overnight delivery.
+If you test positive for ureaplasma, we recommend that you take our quick, free and simple online consultation, to determine which prescription treatment is right for you.
+Once you have completed the online consultation, our UK registered doctor will thoroughly assess your condition, and determine which treatments are best suited for you.
+When you've made your choice, a prescription will be issued and our pharmacy will dispatch your medication for next day (or same day, for all London postcodes) delivery.